Terms & Conditions

 • Itineraries:

-All Liveaboards itineraries are subject to sea & weather conditions and upon receiving permission of the Egyptian Marine authorities.
+All Liveaboards itineraries are subject to sea & weather conditions and to the approval of the Egyptian marine authorities.

-The dive guides can also exclude certain persons from a dive, if they feel that the weather/sea conditions and/or the diving abilities and experience of those divers are not sufficient for the given conditions.
+The dive guides may also exclude certain persons from a dive if they consider that the weather/sea conditions and/or the diving skills and experience of these divers are not sufficient for the given conditions.

 In the unfortunate event that dives are missed or dive sites not reached, Sea Queen Fleet will not offer a refund or compensation.